 I am Series Editor of The New American Canon: The Iowa Series in Contemporary Literature and Culture, which I founded with Iowa editor Joseph Parsons in 2012.
 The series has seen eighteen books to publication since 2012.
-Highlights include books on contemporary American literature and the writing program such as Eric Bennett’s Workshops of Empire: Stegner, Engle, and American Creative Writing during the Cold War and Loren Glass’s edited collection, After the Program Era: The Past, Present, and Future of Creative Writing in the University; books on music and sound, including Tim Gray’s It’s Just the Normal Noises: Marcus, Guralnick, No Depression, and the Mystery of Americana Music, Nicole Furlonge’s Race Sounds: The Art of Listening in African American Literature, and Gina Arnold’s forthcoming Half a Million Strong: Crowds and Power from Woodstock to Coachella; books on suburbia and other places in American literature such as Kathy Knapp’s American Unexceptionalism: The Everyman and the Suburban Novel after 9/11 and Jim Cocoloa’s Places in the Making: A Cultural Geography of American Poetry; and books on literature and social change such as Sean Grattan’s Hope Isn’t Stupid: Utopian Affects in Contemporary American Literature and Teresa Longo’s Visible Dissent: Latin American Writers, Small U.S. Presses, and Progressive Social Change.
+Highlights include books on contemporary American literature and the writing program such as Eric Bennett’s Workshops of Empire: Stegner, Engle, and American Creative Writing during the Cold War and Loren Glass’s edited collection, After the Program Era: The Past, Present, and Future of Creative Writing in the University; books on important writers such as David Foster Wallace (Lee Konstantinou and my The Legacy of David Foster Wallace), Dennis Cooper (Diarmuid Hester’s Wrong) and William Gibson (Mitch Murray and Mathias Nilges’ William Gibson and the Futures of Contemporary Culture); books on music and sound, including Tim Gray’s It’s Just the Normal Noises: Marcus, Guralnick, No Depression, and the Mystery of Americana Music, Nicole Furlonge’s Race Sounds: The Art of Listening in African American Literature, and Gina Arnold’s Half a Million Strong: Crowds and Power from Woodstock to Coachella; books on literature and visual art such as Alexandra Kingston-Reese’s Contemporary Novelists and the Aesthetics of Twenty-First Century Life and her forthcoming Art Essays; books on suburbia and other places in American literature such as Kathy Knapp’s American Unexceptionalism: The Everyman and the Suburban Novel after 9/11 and Jim Cocoloa’s Places in the Making: A Cultural Geography of American Poetry; books on poetry such as Jen Hedler Phillis’s Poems of the American Empire: The Lyric Form in the Long Twentieth Century and Todd Tietchen’s Techno-modern Poetics: The American Literary Avant-Garde at the Start of the Information Age; books on literature and social change such as Sean Grattan’s Hope Isn’t Stupid: Utopian Affects in Contemporary American Literature and Teresa Longo’s Visible Dissent: Latin American Writers, Small U.S. Presses, and Progressive Social Change.